fjhus16/GroupMFHWebs/_posts/socialmedia.md

 ---
-lang: 'en'
+lang: "en"
-cat: 'Technology;Tax'
+cat: "Technology;Tax"
-sector: 'Default'
+sector: "Default"
-serv: 'Tax Auditing;Accounting and Financial Consultancy Services;Management, Corporate Finance and Technology Consulting'
+serv: "Tax Auditing;Accounting and Financial Consultancy Services;Management, Corporate Finance and Technology Consulting"
-trsslug: 'sosyalmedya'
+trsslug: "sosyalmedya"
 title: "Taxation of Content Creators Broadcasting via Social Media"
 excerpt: "In our article, we have examined how content is published on social media platforms, how income is generated, and how the resulting earnings are taxed."
-coverImage: '/assets/blog/images/sosyalmedya.jpg'
+coverImage: "/assets/blog/images/sosyalmedya.jpg"
-date: '2023-05-30'
+date: "2023-05-30"
-keywords: 'Twitch, YouTube, Facebook, Subscription, Advertisement, Donation, Twitter'
+keywords: "Twitch, YouTube, Facebook, Subscription, Advertisement, Donation, Twitter"
 ogImage:
-  url: '/assets/blog/images/sosyalmedya.jpg'
+  url: "/assets/blog/images/sosyalmedya.jpg"
 ---

 **TAXATION OF BROADCASTERS BROADCASTING LIVE ON SOCIAL MEDIA PLATFORMS**